 New Year Weightloss Resolutions - Do They Work?

-With the 'annus horribilis' of 2020 now firmly behind us, we thought we'd revisit this topic since staying fitter and healthier in 2021 is perhaps more important than any other year in recent history.
+Let's face it both 2020 and 2021 have been pretty tough years for nearly all of us in one way or another.
+So, as both are now firmly behind us, we thought we'd revisit the topic of New Year Resolutions since staying fitter and healthier in 2022 is perhaps more important than most other years in recent memory.
 If you're the type of person who makes New Year Resolutions - especially diet or fitness-related ones, then this post may be worth your while reading.

-Have you ever noticed how the TV ads encourage us to scoff our faces leading up to Christmas, only to scold us shortly afterwards by suggesting it's time to go on a New Year's Resolution inspired diet?
+Have you ever noticed how the TV ads encourage us to scoff our faces leading up to Christmas, only to scold us shortly afterward by suggesting it's time to go on a New Year's Resolution-inspired diet?
 One minute, there are images of cream being poured over chocolate cake and only a few days later after Christmas, it's images of smiley slim people on treadmills eating low-fat yoghurt.

 It can be hard not to be sucked in by the hype of the unavoidable post-Christmas diet industry propaganda we have to endure, but in any case, does going on a diet because of a New Year Resolution even work?